 - Finish up with a quick release of pressure.

-Try this recipe: Life-changing Instant Pot beef stew from Pinch of Yum
+Try these recipes: Hearty Beef & Vegetable Soup or Life-changing Instant Pot beef stew from Pinch of Yum

 Short ribs are an absolutely delicious meal.
 They’re often served in Asian-style cuisines with sticky, delicious sauces.
 They contain a lot of meat and a lot of fat which means they require longer cooking times for the fat to really marble well, creating a fall-off-the-bone, tender, juicy bite.
 With the Instant Pot, you can braise these babies in record time.